Discharge of amniotic fluid before the onset of labour, due to a leak or frank rupture of the amniotic sac.

 • Before 34 weeks LMP: tocolytic agent, except if there are signs of intra-uterine infection.

 • After 34 weeks LMP, the risk of infection is greater than the risk of preterm birth: do not administer tocolytics.

 – Induction of labour:

-• In case of infection, induce labour immediately (Chapter 7, Section 7.3).
+• In the event of infection, induce labour immediately (Chapter 7, Section 7.3).

-– For ruptures occurring in the seventh and eighth month, transfer the mother, if possible, to a facility where the preterm infant can receive intensive care.
+– For preterm rupture (< 37 weeks LMP), transfer the mother, if possible, to a facility where the preterm neonate can receive intensive care.

 – Prepare the foetus for preterm birth:

 After 26 weeks LMP and before 34 weeks LMP, help lung maturation with dexamethasone IM: 6 mg every 12 hours for 48 hours.
-In case of severe maternal infection, start antibiotic therapy prior to dexamethasone.
+In the event of severe maternal infection, start antibiotherapy prior to dexamethasone.